DUI & Criminal Traffic

 Understanding Arizona DUI Laws

-Arizona law classifies DUI offenses into three categories: Standard, when there is a BAC (Blood Alcohol Concentration) higher than 0.08%, 0.04% or more when operating a commercial vehicle, or any percent for those under the age of 21; extreme when there is a BAC (Blood Alcohol Concentration) of 0.15% or more; or aggravated, when a driver's license was previously suspended, there is a third offense in 84 months, or there is a passenger in the vehicle under 15 years of age.
-The punishment for Tucson DUI convictions are based on the previously mentioned classifications.
+Arizona law classifies DUI offenses into three categories: Standard, when there is a BAC (Blood Alcohol Concentration) higher than 0.08%, 0.04% or more when operating a commercial vehicle, or any percent for those under the age of 21; extreme, when there is a BAC (Blood Alcohol Concentration) of 0.15% or more; or aggravated, when a driver’s license was previously suspended, there is a third offense in 84 months, or there is a passenger in the vehicle under 15 years of age.
+The punishment for Tucson DUI convictions is based on the previously mentioned classifications.

 Punishment for DUI convictions can include: